Home

 I use somatic movement as research’s method; the body and its material, scores and losses for personal and collective discoveries.
 I use both autobiographical and collective histories to challenge the perception of the self under social constructions and cultural environments, and to redefine and deconstruct univocal notions of (the) ‘femminine’.

 My work develops in research frameworks, these are long lasting and evolve over time together with their performative and visual outcomes.
 Every action will manifest and take different shapes depending on the time and development of where the research and personal exploration is at, and adapted to the physical context hosting me.
-I use 'tights', to reconnect and tell stories of women and people from a working-class and disadvantaged socio-political background, creating performances, installations and images at the intersection between sacred ritual and rebellion.

 Selected works/ research frameworks: